michealcarac/DeepPi/README.md

 2. OpenCV

 ***Guide to install Keras, Docker, Jypter Notebook, Tensorflow, and Anaconda with a small example [Here](https://www.digikey.com/en/maker/projects/getting-started-with-machine-learning-using-tensorflow-and-keras/0746640deea84313998f5f95c8206e5b) Please only follow this guide to after you download Anaconda***
+Note: When installing tensorflow in the Anaconda created environment, do
+'''
+$ conda install tensorflow
+'''
+Instead of using '''pip'''

 ## Wake Word Model